finos/morphir/docs/decisions/0001-implement-the-spark-backend-as-a-special-case-of-a-relational-backend.md

     B2C -.-> J[join]
 ```

-* Good, because we can fully utilize Spark's capabilities to implement all possible Morphir features
+- Good, because we can fully utilize Spark's capabilities to implement all possible Morphir features
-* Good, because we can reuse the solutions we come up with for flattening and joins
+- Good, because we can reuse the solutions we come up with for flattening and joins

 ## Links <!-- optional -->

-* {Link type} {Link to ADR} <!-- example: Refined by [ADR-0005](0005-example.md) -->
+- {Link type} {Link to ADR} <!-- example: Refined by ADR-0005 in 0005-example.md -->
-* … <!-- numbers of links can vary -->
+- … <!-- numbers of links can vary -->